Here is the official press release:

 Simple right?
 Ok, so what we want is that your LAN devices get to the internet via a VPN tunnel that's active on your NAS.
 So the route will look like this:

-LAN device > NAS VPN connection > router > (encypted communication) > Internet
+LAN device > NAS VPN connection > router > (encrypted communication) > Internet

 To make this happen just use your computer/mobile/tablet network configuration and enter your NAS local IP address as a gateway/router setting.

 In macOS for example, open up System Preferences > Network and in the Router field enter your NAS IP address.
 That's it!
-Apply the change and enjoy encypted Internet access.
+Apply the change and enjoy encrypted Internet access.

-Just as an example from my router statistics, you will notice that the top 2 application/category are Unknown or VPN, meaning, "we can't see what's going on there".
+Just as an example from my router statistics, you will notice that the top 2 applications/categories are Unknown or VPN, meaning, "we can't see what's going on there".

-Well, that's it for now, if you have any questions, suggestion or critics, feel free to ask in the comment section below.
+Well, that's it for now, if you have any questions, suggestions, or critics, feel free to ask in the comment section below.